-Horse sweat is something we are all familiar with as Grooms - nothing like having your horse come back from a workout with drenched saddle pad, shaving cream like foam between the hind legs, and that sweet smell.
-You know you have some critical tasks at hand - cooling your horse, re-hydrating your horse, and some major laundry.
+Horse sweat is something we are all familiar with as horse lovers – nothing like having your horse come back from a workout with a drenched saddle pad, shaving cream foam between the hind legs, and that sweet smell.
+You know you have some critical tasks at hand – cooling your horse, re-hydrating your horse, and some major laundry.

 Just in case anyone was wondering, here’s the scoop on how horses sweat and why it’s so critical to manage their temps and hydration.

 Sweat will foam as a result of friction foaming up the latherin present.
-It's NOT a sign that the horse is overworked - it only means that latherin is doing it's job.
-More on latherin here.
+It’s NOT a sign that the horse is overworked – it only means that latherin is doing its job.

-Horses must keep drinking - especially when he's sweaty!
+Horses must keep drinking – especially when they’re sweaty

 So – when your horse sweats, you have two things to worry about – water and electrolytes.

-The hind legs can sweat quite a bit, an the sweat under the saddle pad can drip down your horse's belly.
+The hind legs can sweat quite a bit, and the sweat under the saddle pad can drip down your horse’s belly.